markvncent/Gabay/README.md

 - Social issue stance tracking with visual indicators (Agree, Disagree, Neutral)
 - Modern, responsive UI with consistent styling
 - Elegant page transitions with fading effects and emblem display
-- Intro splash screen with progress indicator for first-time launch
 - Streamlined search interface with intuitive controls

-## Components
-The application follows a modular design pattern with separate components for different aspects of the UI:

-### Admin Panel
-- **AdminPanelUI**: Main container for the admin interface
-- **AdminLoginUI**: Login interface for administrators
-- **CandidateDirectoryPanel**: Directory listing all candidates with search functionality
-- **CandidateDetailsPanel**: Form for viewing and editing candidate details
-- **ProfileListPanel**: Reusable component for displaying lists of candidate profiles
-- **SocialIssuesPanel**: Modular component for displaying and editing candidate positions on social issues

-### Main Application
-- **LandingPage**: Entry point to the application with navigation to main features
-- **CandidateSearch**: Interface for searching and filtering candidates
-- **CandidateCard**: Card component for displaying candidate summaries
-- **ProvinceDropdown**: Dropdown for selecting provinces/regions
-- **SplashScreen**: Intro loading screen with progress bar for first-time launch
-- **WindowTransitionManager**: Handles smooth transitions between application screens

 ## Code Structure
 - **src/**: Source code directory